ethanlee515/NetChain/README.md

 ## Comments

-Dr. Jin said during his office hour on May 8 to insert the keys in initialization time, since doing otherwise is difficult with how Mininet emulator is set up.
+Dr. Jin said during his office hour on May 8 to insert the keys in initialization time, since doing otherwise is difficult with how Mininet works.
 As a result, only keys between 0 to 199 are supported, so that starting up the demo wouldn't take a long time.

 Didn't do the switch failure detection/recovery part.